Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 11 Mei 2025 16.25.31 UTC
+- WIB: Minggu, 11 Mei 2025 17.27.42 UTC
-- WITA: Minggu, 11 Mei 2025 17.25.31 UTC
+- WITA: Minggu, 11 Mei 2025 18.27.42 UTC
-- WIT: Minggu, 11 Mei 2025 18.25.31 UTC
+- WIT: Minggu, 11 Mei 2025 19.27.42 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: technology
+Kategori: success